Home » Symptoms » Cat Symptoms A-Z » Weeping Skin Lesions on the Paws

 - Altered gait: Due to pain or discomfort, the cat’s gait may appear irregular or more cautious.

-- Odor: Weeping Lesions can emit an unpleasant odor, especially if there is a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+- Odor: Weeping Lesions can emit an unpleasant odor, especially if there is a bacterial infection.

 Wann zum Tierarzt?

 A visit to the veterinarian is urgently required if the weeping skin lesions do not heal within a few days or if they worsen.
-Also, if the cat shows signs of Pain, discomfort, or a systemic disease, such as Fever or loss of appetite, a veterinarian should be consulted immediately.
+A veterinarian should also be consulted immediately if the cat shows signs of pain, discomfort or a systemic disease, such as fever or loss of appetite.

 Even if the symptoms appear mild, it is advisable to consult a veterinarian to determine the cause of the lesions and begin appropriate treatment before the cat’s condition worsens.